People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 For example, ask a volunteer to transcribe the Sunday sermon and summarize it for a blog post on your website.

-This does a couple of things, first, it provides your readers with a written summary of your message but it also feeds the search engine keywords that help to rank your website.
+This does a couple of things.
+First, it provides your readers with a written summary of your message, and second, it also feeds the search engine keywords that help to rank your website.

 Your church’s online presence has become even more important as the younger generation infiltrates society.

-Take the time to do these things and you will be exposing your church and all the great things you do to many more people.
+Take the time to do these things, and you will expose your church and all the great things you do to many more people.

 Side note, I moved to a new town a few years ago and found a great church by using a search engine!